-Furthermore, the bill establishes a new framework for permanent disqualifications, allowing the chief judge to set aside disqualifications for certain crimes or conduct if specific conditions are met, such as the absence of subsequent convictions and the passage of time since the completion of a sentence.
+Furthermore, the bill establishes a new framework for permanent disqualifications, allowing the chief judge to set aside disqualifications for certain crimes if specific conditions are met, such as the absence of subsequent convictions and the passage of time since the completion of the individual's sentence.
 However, it explicitly prohibits the setting aside of disqualifications for serious offenses, including murder, manslaughter, and crimes against children.
 The amendments aim to provide a more nuanced approach to background checks, balancing public safety with the potential for rehabilitation and reintegration of individuals into the workforce.

 Statutes affected: